josephpal/esp32-LoraWAN/README.md

 <a name="open-issues"></a>
 ## Open issues

-Still, this implementation of a LoRaWAN protocol is in a early state there is still a lot of work to do.
+Still, this implementation of a LoRaWAN protocol is in an early state and there is still a lot of work to do.
 The list below includes known issues as well as missing implementation parts:

 - so far, start a transmission and communicate bidirectional is not handled properly.
-A method to listen to the channel as well as asking for starting a transmission is mandatory to guarantee a stable transmission.
+A method to listen to the channel if its free as well as asking for starting a transmission is mandatory to guarantee a stable transmission.
 - a resent request of a broken resent package will result into a infinitely closed loop as mentioned for the confirmation case (confirm the confirmation of the confirmation package ...).
 - packages which timed out should be resent form the sender.
 - optimizing the encryption process.
 Sometimes the decrypted result doesn't match with the transmitted payload length.
-We were able to trace back the issue to the sender, it seems that sometimes there is a problem during encrypting and transmitting.
+We were able to trace back the issue to the sender, it seems that sometimes there is a problem during encrypting and transmitting, but not on the receiver side.

 <a name="references"></a>
 ## References